-Amy Eshoo is the Program Manager for 350 Maine, having been an active Core volunteer since 2015.
+Amy Eshoo (she/her) is the Program Manager for 350 Maine, having been an active Core volunteer since 2015.
 Her climate actions encourage energy sustainability in her community.
 At Maine Coast Waldorf School in Freeport, where she is a parent, she was the project manager for the building of a net zero (Passive House certified) high school.
 Prior to this she was a practicing artist and art educator in London and New York.
 Her favorite things about her home in Maine is the quiet, and the dark night sky.

 Our Organizational Structure and Governance

-350 Maine is an intergenerational, volunteer-led group made up of regional subgroups 350 Greater Portland, 350 Downeast (based in Machias), and 350 Midcoast (Dresden), as well as other volunteers throughout the state.
+350 Maine is an intergenerational, volunteer-led group made up of regional subgroups 350 Greater Portland, 350 Downeast (based in Machias), and 350 Midcoast, as well as other volunteers throughout the state.
 Volunteers are organized into teams based on campaign, project or other long-term area of work.
 Teams are largely autonomous to carry out the work they are empowered to do, and coordinate with other parts of the group as needed.

-When volunteers propose new campaigns or projects, these major decisions are brought to the HUB, which includes volunteer representatives from each team and regional subgroup, as well as 350 Maine’s two part-time staff.
+When volunteers propose new campaigns or projects, these major decisions are brought to the HUB, which includes volunteer representatives from each team and regional subgroup, as well as 350 Maine’s three part-time staff.
 The HUB uses a modified consensus decision-making process.

 350 Maine’s work is divided into a few team areas, which we conceptualize as “petals”.
 Current petals include:

 - Communications lead (website, social media, media/press work)

 Volunteer engagement/outreach lead (recruiting, welcoming and supporting new and existing members)